mbach04/ocp_remediation_demo/README.md

 oc expose svc/dc-metro-map
 oc expose svc/nodejs-demo-app
 ```
-### After the builds have completed and you can route to the app, move the `latest` tag to a newer version of UBI7 in your registry then update the image stream:
+After the builds have completed and you can route to the app, move the `latest` tag to a newer version of UBI7 in your registry then update the image stream:
 ```bash
 oc import-image ubi7
 ```

--
+From here you should see the rolling deployment kick off and replace the underlying UBI7 baselayer on each application deployed.